gordianknotC/nxp_note/aqueduct/Validation.md

  # Validating Data

-Data is added to a database through  `update`  and  `insert`  queries.
-As part of these two operations, a  `ManagedObject<T>`  will ensure that its properties have valid values.
-For example, a  `Person`  object might ensure that its name starts with a capital letter and that its phone number has only numeric values.
-If one or more validation fails, the update or insert operation will fail and the data is not sent to the database.
-A validation failure will throw a  `QueryException`  that returns an HTTP response with error messaging to help the client correct their request.

 The preferred way of setting a validation is to add  `Validate`  metadata to properties of a table definition.
 Here's an example of a validation that ensures a tweet is less than 140 characters:
 ```dart
 class Tweet extends ManagedObject<_Tweet> implements _Tweet {}